openshift-cs/okd.io/docs/docs.md

 - Add [OKD] to the title of the issue.
 - Provide as much information as possible, including the problem, the exact location in the file, the versions of OKD that the error affects (if known), and the correction you would like to see.
 A link to the file with the problem is extremely helpful.
 - If you have the appropriate permissions, assign the issue to Michael Burke (mburke5678) and Diane Mueller (dmueller2001) so that the issue gets our direct attention.
+You can assign an issue by including the following in the issue description:
+    ```text
+    /assign @mburke5678
+    /assign @dmueller2001
+    ```
     If not, you can @ mention mburke5678 in a comment.
 - If you have the permissions, add a `kind/documentation` label.